top of page

 Kelly has over two decades of extensive direct legal experience as a Tribal prosecutor and Tribal judge in addition to experience training future attorneys/law students, attorneys, and lay advocates including directing two law school clinical programs dedicated to representing Tribal victims of violence and survivors on Tribal lands.
 Kelly trains regularly for the American Bar Association (ABA) on a variety of topics including child custody and currently sits on the ABA Commission on Domestic and Sexual Violence.
 Kelly has authored/co-authored numerous TLPI and ABA publications.

-Abby assists in facilitation of TLPI TTA delivery activities from initial planning to reporting.
-She has set up virtual trainings on various platforms including Zoom, Wix websites, and more.
-Abby has 4+ years’ experience creating, tracking, and executing large scale outreach and TTA delivery plans including a previous OVW project, Strengthening Tribal Response.
-Most recently, Abby co-created TLPI’s latest comprehensive website, www.TribalVAWA.org.
-Abby graduated from the Mitchell Hamline School of Law in Minnesota.
+Marlon assists in facilitation of Tribal Law Policy Institute TTA delivery activities from initial planning to reporting.
+He has set up virtual trainings on various platforms including Zoom, Wix websites, and more.
+Marlon has 9+ years’ experience creating, tracking, and executing large scale outreach and TTA delivery plans.
+Most recently, Marlon co-created TLPI’s latest comprehensive website, www.TribalVAWA.org.
+Marlon attended Stanford University.